uber/h3/website/docs/quickstart.md

 }
 ```

 The result is the identifier of the hexagonal cell in H3 containing this point.
-We can retrieve the centroid of this cell:
+We can retrieve the center of this cell:

 ```js live
 function example() {